cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Defines the state retry policy.
-The "expression" parameter is en expression definition which can be evaluated against state data.
+Defines the task retry policy.
+The "expression" parameter is en expression definition which can be evaluated against task data.
 This assures that both execution errors as well as actions error results can be used during evaluation.

 The interval parameter specifies the retry interval (in ISO 8601 repeatable format).
 For example: "R5/PT15M" would mean repeat 5 times with 1 minute intervals before each retry.